TheIconfactory/Tapestry/Documentation/API.md

   * item\_style: `String` with either "post" or "article" to define the content layout.
   * version: `Number` with an integer value that increments with newer versions of the connector.
 If no value is supplied, 1 is assumed.
   * crosstalk: `String` with "inclusive", "exclusive", or "disabled".
 See the explanation of these modes below.
   * minimum\_app\_version: `String` with the version number of the Tapestry app that must be used for the connector.
-If the app version is lower than the specified value, the connector will be ignored until a newer version is installed. **Some API behaviors are also influenced by this setting.**
+If the app version is lower than the specified value, the connector will be ignored until a newer version is installed. **Some API behaviors are also influenced by this setting!**

 Optional properties: